A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Method

 \subsubsection{Formulation of tidal torque}

-In a traditional framework \citep[e.g.,][]{Goldreich1966Icar}, the efficiency of tidal interaction is characterized by the modified (dimensionless) quality factor $Q'$, which is the inverse of the phase lag between the tidal potential and the tidal bulge divided by the tidal Love number \citep[see][]{Ogilvie2014ARAA}.
+In a traditional framework \citep[e.g.,][]{Goldreich1966Icar}, the efficiency of tidal interaction is characterized by the modified (dimensionless) quality factor $Q'$, which is inversely proportional to the phase lag between the tidal potential and the tidal bulge divided by the tidal Love number \citep[see][]{Ogilvie2014ARAA}.
 The tidal interaction is formulated using $Q'$ as \citep[see, e.g.,][]{MurrayDelmott1999,Benbakoura2019AA}

 Here, $R_\mathrm{s}$ is the stellar radius.
 We note that $ \mathrm{sign}(\Omega_\mathrm{orb}-\Omega_\mathrm{spin})$ controls the behavior of $\Gamma_\mathrm{tide}$ (cf. Figure \ref{fig:Schematic1}), which is discussed in the text after the equations (\ref{eq:star_AM_eq}) and (\ref{eq:planet_AM_eq}).